akraino-edge-stack/icn-edge-5g/docs/README.md

 - Please refer to the [test_setup.md](test_setup.md) for details.

 ****1.2 Free5GC Images****
-- The network slicing has been tested using Free5GC NFs from version 3.0.5.
+- The network slicing has been tested using Free5GC NFs from version 3.0.6.
-- To create the Free5gc V3.0.5 images refer to the [free5g.md](free5g.md) for details.
+- To create the Free5gc V3.0.6 images refer to the [free5g.md](free5g.md) for details.
+- Push the images to the Docker Registry (DOCKER_REPO).

 ****1.3 Subscriber Controller and Demo App Images****
 - A Free5gc subscriber controller and a demo MEC app (demo-nginx-rtmp) is added in the src folder.